X-ray fluorescence

-X-ray fluorescence (XRF) is the emission of characteristic "secondary" (or fluorescent) X-rays from a material that has been excited by being bombarded with high-energy X-rays or gamma rays.
+X-ray fluorescence (XRF) is a powerful non-destructive analytical technique.
+In simple terms, it works by illuminating a sample with high-energy X-rays, causing the atoms within to become excited and emit their own unique, characteristic X-rays—a process similar to how a blacklight makes certain colors fluoresce.
+By measuring the energy and intensity of these emitted "secondary" X-rays, scientists can identify which elements are present in the sample and in what quantities.
+More technically, XRF is the emission of characteristic "secondary" (or fluorescent) X-rays from a material that has been excited by being bombarded with high-energy X-rays or gamma rays.

 The phenomenon is widely used for elemental analysis and chemical analysis, particularly in the investigation of metals, glass, ceramics and building materials, and for research in geochemistry, forensic science, archaeology and art objects such as paintings.

 Underlying physics

 When materials are exposed to short-wavelength X-rays or to gamma rays, ionization of their component atoms may take place.
 Ionization consists of the ejection of one or more electrons from the atom, and may occur if the atom is exposed to radiation with an energy greater than its ionization energy.
 X-rays and gamma rays can be energetic enough to expel tightly held electrons from the inner orbitals of the atom.

 The removal of an electron in this way makes the electronic structure of the atom unstable, and electrons in higher orbitals "fall" into the lower orbital to fill the hole left behind.
 In falling, energy is released in the form of a photon, the energy of which is equal to the energy difference of the two orbitals involved.
 Thus, the material emits radiation, which has energy characteristic of the atoms present.
 The term fluorescence is applied to phenomena in which the absorption of radiation of a specific energy results in the re-emission of radiation of a different energy (generally lower).